Genetic studies on Sami: Z

 Haplogroup Z is found at low frequency in the Sami and Northern Asian populations but is virtually absent in Europe.
 Several conserved substitutions group the Sami Z lineages with those from Finland and the Volga-Ural region of Russia.
 The estimated dating of the lineage at 2700 years suggests a small, relatively recent contribution of people from the Volga-Ural region to the Sami population.

 Haplogroup Z is most frequent in Northeastern Asia.
 It is also present in Siberian populations as well as in the region of Volga-Ural, as just mentioned.

 Subhaplogroup Z1 is present in lineages in Western Asia and Northern Europe as well as in the Koryak and Itel'men populations.
-Interestingly enough, is haplogroup Z is most frequent amongst maritime Koryaks with just a bit over 10%, but is not at all present in reindeer-herding Koryaks.
+Interestingly enough, haplogroup Z is most frequent amongst maritime Koryaks with just a bit over 10%, but is not at all present in reindeer-herding Koryaks.

 The Itel'men and Koryak populations live on the Kamchatka peninsula, the former in the south and the latter in the very north.

 Autosomal DNA

 Estimated ancestry components among selected Eurasian populations.
 The yellow component represents Neo-Siberian ancestry (represented by Nganasans).

 Autosomal genetic analyses have found that the Sámi people cluster in a distinct position, shifted away from other Europeans, with a significant proportion of the genome originating from a Neo-Siberian source population, best represented by the Nganasan people.
+The Sami are up to 30% Eastern Eurasian.
 The specific Siberian-like ancestry is proposed to have arrived in Northeast Europe during the early Iron Age, linked to the arrival of Uralic languages.
 The Siberian component is estimated to make up roughly 25%.
 The Mesolithic "Western European Hunter-Gatherer" (WHG) component is close to 15%, while that of the Neolithic "European early farmer" (LBK) is 10%.
 About 50% is associated with the Bronze Age "Yamna" component, the earliest trace of which is observed in the Pit–Comb Ware culture in Estonia, but in a 2.5-fold lower percentage.